Dynamic graph and polynomial chaos based models for contact tracing data analysis and optimal testing prescription: Problem formulation

-\paragraph{Data Assimilation} In order to provide point estimate of the state $y$ given measurements (testing) up till $t=T$, we can consider a dynamic inverse problem that accounts the IIT and RIT tests and the associated noise in the models.
+where $\eta_t \in \mathbb{R}$ represents a discount parameter, representing the degree to which one wish to factor older data (e.g. rely more heavily on recent data rather than old one), and $\delta_d, \delta_r$ are noise models associated with IIT and RIT tests respectively.
+Similarly, $\delta_g,\delta_v$ and $\mathcal{R}$ are error metrics, $f_t$ is the evolution function that takes the state $\mY_t$ to the next time step via.
+(5)-(8), and $\mY_{t+1}$ is the updated state after including the test results.
+An alternative assimilation model would be to enforce the known testing data, rather than consolidate it with prior knowledge of disease propagation.

 Such a point estimator can be useful, yet they do not provide means for estimation of the posterior probability, and therefore, can be limiting when it comes to uncertainty quantification, and experimental design.
-Conventionally, one can sample the prior distribution associated with the state and update the posterior using methods such as Markov Chain Monte (MCMC) Carlo or Hamiltonian Monte Carlo.
+Conventionally, one can sample the prior distribution associated with the state and update the posterior using methods such as Markov Chain Monte Carlo (MCMC) or Hamiltonian Monte Carlo.
 Alternatively, methods such as generalized and arbitrary Polynomial Chaos Expansions can offer more salable means to sample the posterior in large-scale settings \cite{debusschere2004numerical,oladyshkin2012data,ahlfeld2016samba}.